jisqyv/oneid-python-sdk/README.md

 Sets the credentials required by the OneID Helper Service.
-The Helper Service is used by the `validate()` method to check The signatures provided in the authentication as well as signatures on any requested attributes that are signed by OneID.
+The Helper Service is used by the `validate()` method to check the signatures provided in the authentication as well as signatures on any requested attributes that are signed by OneID.
 To use the Helper Service, you will need to obtain an API Key from https://keychain.oneid.com/register and provide them via